pingcap/tidb-bench/tpch/README.md

 ### Generate dataset

 You can use the `gen.sh` in `dbgen` directory.
-The command `bash gen.sh lineitem 16` means that generate the data for table lineitem and split the data to 16 files.
+The command `./gen.sh lineitem 16` means that generate the data for table `lineitem` and split the data into 16 files.
 After finished, you can use `ls lineitem*` to see the generated files:

 ```
 ls lineitem*